nixonn613/nixonn613.github.io/README.md

 # ⋆౨ৎ˚⟡˖ ࣪ Welcome to my Portfolio ｡𖦹°‧

-**Nikye Nixon - _Student Video Game Dev_**
+**Nikye Nixon - _Video Game Developer_**

-This site showcases the games I've worked on for class projects, including my contributions and the technology used.
+This site showcases the projects I have completed and/or am working on, including my contributions and the technology used.

 ---
 # Games ✮⋆˙